-The amount reported in the accompanying Schedule of Expenditures of Federal Awards agree, in all material respects, to amounts reported within the financial statements.
-Federal award revenue is reported principally in the Organization's financial statements as grants and contributions.
+The amount reported in the accompanying Schedule of Expenditures of Federal and Other Governmental Awards agree, in all material respects, to amounts reported within the consolidated financial statements.
+Federal award revenue is reported principally in the Organization's consolidated financial statements as grants and contributions.